 Rise of Away Wins, Sporting Declarations, and Pakistan/West Indies

 So why have we seen a resurgence of overseas victory?

 It can be attributed to 4 factors – (1) Increase depth in cricket teams in general, (2) sporting declarations (#1, #2, #5, #8, #13, #15, #17), (3) captains like Virat Kohli focusing their resources and energy on Test cricket, (4) the rise of the West Indies/Pakistan.

 One might argue that West Indies still have a dismal Test record.
 However, we can see that they made it in this list 3 times.
 They have definitely become a competitive force under Jason Holder although consistency is now needed.
 ‘Second tier Test’ teams like West Indies, Pakistan, Bangladesh, South Africa and Sri Lanka punching above their weights and winning overseas matches adds to the excitement (A Relegation-Promotion System in the World Test Championship might help out).

 Anyway, here is to more great Test matches.
 Yes, live audience in Test cricket is decreasing and overkill of cricket/new formats might threaten Test Cricket, but as long as the cricket is good, Test matches will remain alive.

-If you like this content on memorable Test matches, please subscribe above for FREE and follow us on our social media accounts.
+If you like this content on these memorable best Test matches, please subscribe above for FREE and follow us on our social media accounts.

 © Copyright @Nitesh Mathur and Broken Cricket Dreams, 2021.
-Originally published on 08/27/2021.
+Originally published on 08/27/2021, updated on 02/26/2022.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Broken Cricket Dreams with appropriate and specific direction to the original content (i.e. linked to the exact post/article).